Bani Gala

-Bani Gala is a residential area located in Islamabad at the eastern bank of Rawal Lake.
+Bani Gala (بنی گالا) is a residential area located in Islamabad at the eastern bank of Rawal Lake.

 History

 The residential area of Bani Gala has been controversial.
 It became famous after the former head of the country's nuclear bomb programme, Abdul Qadeer Khan, built his house there.
 Since then, the issue of the locality's illegality has been sidelined.